GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/aggregation-service/index.md

 The proposal outlines
 [key terms](https://github.com/WICG/attribution-reporting-api/blob/main/AGGREGATION_SERVICE_TEE.md#key-terms),
-useful for understanding the aggregation service.
+useful for understanding the Aggregation Service.

 ## Secure data processing

-The aggregation service decrypts and combines the collected data from the aggregatable reports, [adds noise](#noise-scale), and returns the final summary report.
+The Aggregation Service decrypts and combines the collected data from the aggregatable reports, [adds noise](#noise-scale), and returns the final summary report.
 This service runs in a trusted execution environment (TEE), which is deployed on a cloud service that supports necessary security measures to protect this data.

 {% Aside %}
 A [Trusted Execution Environment](https://en.wikipedia.org/wiki/Trusted_execution_environment)